boehmrya/movie_trailers/README.md

 ## Usage
 run `python3 entertainment_center.py` from the root of the movie_trailers directory.
-The program will prompt the user for the movie genre and number of movies to display.
+The program will prompt the user for the movie genre and number of movies to display, and then open a browser window and display the data.
+The movies will be listed in order of popularity (as determined by themoviedb.org's own ratings)

+## Dependencies
+You must install the following python modules before running:

+json
+request
+os
+re
+webbrowser